guanhuaw/DeepMAGiC/README.md

 ### Visualizer

 The package use Visdom as the visualizer.
 You can define a port with command --display_port (default is 8097, as in basic_options.py).
-Then you could run 'visdom --port xxxx' to start the visdom server (on local or remote server).
+Then you could run 'visdom --port xxxx' to start the visdom service (on a local or remote server).

 ### Passing Variables